 New York City, but Not for Tourists

-We bought this cool little ‘Not For Tourists’ guide to New York City primarily for its maps.
+So we bought this cool little ‘Not For Tourists’ guide to New York City primarily for its maps.
 We then discovered it was handy for all kinds of other things.
-It may be compact but it’s jam-packed with detailed information, from how to get to and from the airport to seating plans for theatres and stadiums, as well as including mini-reviews for hundreds of restaurants.
+It may be compact but it’s jam-packed with detailed information, from how to get to and from the airport to seating plans for theatres and stadiums, as well as including mini-reviews for hundreds of restaurants — which we clearly needed.

 We invited ‘Not For Tourists’ managing editor, Craig Nelson, out for a drink to chat about, among other things, how something aimed at residents of New York City could prove to be so indispensable to a couple of visitors.